Get smart with Antibiotics

-Flu vaccination clinics
+Flu clinics now available

 For more information on the flu campaign this year see NHS Inform